Traveling to Mexico With Your Dog: 2026 Entry Guide

 Flying Into Mexico With Your Dog

-Most major U.S. carriers allow small dogs in the cabin on Mexico routes.
-For larger dogs, options include:
+Most major US carriers allow small dogs in the cabin on Mexico routes.
+For larger dogs, cargo hold options are available from most carriers.

-• Aeromexico: Allows pets in-cabin under 15 lbs (with carrier), larger dogs in temperature-controlled hold.
-Their hold pet program is one of the better-managed in Latin America.
+- Aeromexico: Allows pets in-cabin under 15 lbs (with carrier), larger dogs in temperature-controlled hold.
+Their hold program is one of the better-managed in Latin America.

-• United, American, Delta: In-cabin pets under standard size limits, larger dogs in hold.
-Standard U.S. airline pet policies apply.
+- United, American, Delta: In-cabin pets under standard size limits; larger dogs in cargo hold.
+Standard US airline pet policies apply.

-At arrival, proceed through the standard immigration and customs process.
-SENASICA (animal inspection) may be present at major airports — show your health certificate and vaccination records.
-In practice, inspection for dogs entering from the U.S. is often cursory, but have your documents organized and accessible.
+At arrival, proceed through standard immigration and customs, then present your dog at the SENASICA inspection office with your vaccination and parasite records.
+In practice, inspection for dogs from the US is thorough but orderly.
+Have documents organized and accessible.

 Driving Into Mexico With Your Dog